 This course requires that you have taken Economics 104, Financial Markets, or the equivalent at another college.
 Generally, a student in this class must be very familiar with the structure and operations of equity and bond markets because this course covers the market for derivatives that are derived from those fundamental markets.
 There is no review of those markets in this class.
 It is assumed that you know this material already.

 Much of our class information comes from some very detailed PowerPoint slides that I will use in my lectures.
 We will also rely upon a lot of reading material that is available free from the internet.
 When the time comes we will simply find it (I provide the URLs), download it, print it, and read it, all for free!
 The internet has proven to be an increasingly reliable source of good material for courses like this.
-These slides are posted on web page http://www2.hmc.edu/~evans/e136ls.htm.
+All slides for my lectures are posted before the lecture on the Course Materials web page.

 We also have some interactive course assignments, most of which are based upon applications in Excel workbooks.
 Some of these we will do together in class, and some you will do after class hours.
-These assignments will be made available on the course assignments web page, http://www2.hmc.edu/~evans/e136ca.html .
+These assignments also will be made available on the Course Materials web page.
 Postings to this page will be made as the class proceeds.
-I will tell you during lectures when it is time to do one of these assignments, but it is nonetheless a good idea to check the course assignments page from time to time.
-These homework assignments are typically not corrected and are not graded, but exam questions are sometimes based upon these assignments and in some cases I require you to bring the completed assignment to the examination to extract material for exam questions.
+I will tell you during lectures when it is time to do one of these assignments.† These homework assignments are typically not corrected and are not graded, but exam questions are sometimes based upon these assignments and in some cases I may require you to bring the completed assignment to the examination to extract material for exam questions.

 Your grade for this course will be based upon your accumulated scores from three equally-weighted exams, including the final exam.
-It is easy to make mistakes when grading exams.
 Your final grade will be based upon a final distribution for the class after the final has been taken.
 The cutoff points for different letter grades are not determined until I have evaluated that final distribution.
 If you are concerned about your grade prior to the final, do not ask me what score you will have to earn to meet your grade target.
 I will not know because I will not have seen the final distribution.
 I donít (really canít) give extra credit assignments to compensate for low exam scores.

 You have the right to appeal a grade on an exam so long as the following procedure is used: